 Student Volunteers at Syracuse 3fifteen Store

 - Students completing community service at the 3fifteen store (Syracuse) are limited to a maximum of 25 hours of total service working at the store.
 Students are able to volunteer at other Rescue Mission locations beyond the 25 hours of service.

 - It is encouraged that volunteers who have direct and frequent client contact should have additional training in order to volunteer.
 Depending on the volunteer role, verbal conflict management training may be required.
 This training should take place within the first 3 months of volunteering.
 The volunteer training is the responsibility of the Rescue Mission program supervisor.

-- Volunteers who will complete administrative work/data entry for their volunteer service will need a Rescue Mission log in created.
+- Volunteers who will complete administrative work/data entry for their volunteer service will need a Rescue Mission login.
 Volunteer Services will inform the program area that a “computer access request” must be submitted to Rescue Mission IT by the program area.

 Volunteer Dismissal Policies

 - Theft from any Rescue Mission premises will result in immediate termination.

 - Volunteers are subject to termination at any time for inappropriate behavior as determined by Rescue Mission staff.

 Rescue Mission Photo/Information Release

 I authorize the Rescue Mission Alliance, hereafter referred to as “Rescue Mission”, to publish photographs, video and interview material taken of me, for use in the Rescue Mission’s print, online and video-based marketing materials and communications.